Skip to content

 from django.test import TestCase

-from activitypub.models import ActivityContext, Reference, Domain
+from activitypub.core.models import ActivityContext, Domain, Reference

 class ActivityHandlerTest(TestCase):